neural-maze/blog/content/posts/202405-crewai-ollama-arduino/index.md

 ## What's an Arduino?

-You can think of an Arduino as a small, programmable computer you can use to create your electronic projects, from simple circuits that make lights blink to full robots capable of moving.
+You can think of an Arduino as a small, programmable computer you can use to create your own electronic projects, from simple circuits that make lights blink to fully functional robots capable of moving.
 The possibilities are endless if you use your imagination 💭

 Simplifying (a lot 😅), when working with the Arduino platform, you have to differentiate between two "parts".

 1️⃣  **The Board**

-The Arduino board is the physical hardware that contains the microcontroller chip.
+The Arduino board is **the physical hardware that contains the microcontroller chip**.
 This chip is the heart of the Arduino and is responsible for executing the instructions you give it through your code.

 <p align="center">